Almarch/tamaR/README.md

 A demo version is kindly hosted on POSIT Cloud and available [at this address](https://almarch.shinyapps.io/tamaR)

-Connect with de default credentials: `admin /// qwerty` and `player /// qwerty`.
+Connect with de default credentials: **admin** / **qwerty**.

-This version do not contain the ROM, it has to be manually added.
+The demo version do not contain the ROM, it has to be manually added.
 More information on the [dedicated branch](https://github.com/Almarch/tamaR/tree/posit).

 ## 1. Installation